Arya-H03/IronHammer/README.md

 [ ][ ][ ][ ][ ][ ]
 ```

 Since an entity can overlap multiple cells, the same pair might be generated more than once.
-De-duplication uses an `unordered_set` with **canonical ID ordering** — the lower entity ID always goes first:
+De duplication uses an `unordered_set` with **canonical ID ordering**, the lower entity ID always goes first:

 ```cpp
 if (e1.id > e2.id) std::swap(e1, e2);